 From the concentrations of the component solutions, calculate the concentration of all of the components in the standards, based upon the dilutions that were made for the 7 samples.

 Determine peak areas on the chromatograms for each standard and the unknown samples by the triangular method, which equals peak height times the width at ½ height (Figure 2).
-After determining which peak corresponds to each component, enter these peak areas into a computer spreadsheet.
+After determining which peak corresponds to each component based upon the time it takes for each component to show their respective peak, enter these peak areas into a computer spreadsheet.

 Create calibration curves of peak area vs. concentration (mg/L) in the standards for all three components.